qfpl/blog/content/drafts/nix/building-things-with-nix.md

   '';
 }
 ```
+which will give us the same result as what we had before.

 We can chip away at that, verifying that the output is the same every time we remove one of our phases.
 Eventually we'll end up where we started at the beginning of this post: